shoshosho3/query_adaptive_contextual_document_embedding/README.md

 ## Running Instructions
-This repository contains the code and instructions to run the experiment presented in the associated paper.
-Please follow the steps below to set up and run the experiment
+This repository contains the code and instructions to run the code.
+It is preferable to have acces to a Virtual Machine with a GPU because of the computational cost of the models.

 1. Download and install the dependencies by running the following command in your terminal:
 ```python